Prairie Schooner: Raz-Shumaker Prairie Schooner Book Prize

-Prairie Schooner Book Prize is an American literary award presented yearly since 2003, one award for poetry and one award for fiction.
+The Raz-Shumaker Prairie Schooner Book Prize is an American literary award presented yearly since 2003, one award for poetry and one award for fiction.
 It is run by the literary magazine Prairie Schooner and University of Nebraska Press.
 Winners receive $3,000 and publication through the University of Nebraska Press.Robert Lee Brewer (2011).
 2012 Writer's Market Deluxe Edition, Writer's Digest Books, September 2, 2011.
 Pg.984.
 Manuscripts are accepted from all living writers, including non-US citizens, writing in English.